Woolwich: Sports and leisure

 Arsenal F.C. is originally from Woolwich; Charlton Athletic's stadium, The Valley, is approximately 1.2 mi west of Woolwich.
 The area also has two Non-League football clubs: Bridon Ropes F.C. and Meridian F.C., who both play at Meridian Sports & Social Club, south of Charlton Park.

 Barrack Field at the Royal Artillery Barracks was a famous cricket ground in the 18th century but is now merely used for recreational sports.
 Royal Arsenal Rugby Club plays rugby here.

+From 1988 until late 2025, the Waterfront Leisure Centre, east of the Woolwich Ferry, provided swimming pools and other facilities.
+It closed on 31 December 2025, and was replaced by a new centre, Woolwich Waves.
+As of June 2026, the Waterfront was set to be demolished for residential use.

-Greenwich Council has plans to demolish the 1980s Waterfront Leisure Centre east of the Woolwich Ferry and build a new leisure centre in Wilmount Street.
-There is an indoor climbing wall in the Thamesside Studios, off Warspite Road.
+In Charlton Riverside, there is an indoor climbing wall in the Thamesside Studios, off Warspite Road.

 In film

 Historic footage of the area, including The Valley, is seen in the 1963 film, The Silent Playground.
 The town was used as a location for the 2006 film Children of Men.